-given by equation (7) and using the same balanced panel of 44 countries as in Subsection 4.2.
+The parameter vectors β , γ , and ψ are estimated by maximizing the log-likelihood function given by equation (7) and using the same balanced panel of 44 countries as in Subsection 4.2.

 Columns (2) through (9) of Table 4 show the results of several specifications of equation (10).
 In specification (2), "access" is equal to an unweighted count of the number of countries that have begun the transition.
-The coefficient on \mathcal{A}{it} is strongly significant and the pseudo- R^2 nearly doubles with respect to specification (1), our baseline exercise that only includes GDP per capita.
+The coefficient on A{it} (access) is strongly significant and the pseudo- R^2 nearly doubles with respect to specification (1), our baseline exercise that only includes GDP per capita.
 Specification (3) adds curvature to this global sum.
 The estimated value of ψ , 0.57, implies that there are diminishing returns: each additional country that begins the transition has a smaller effect on other countries' odds of entering the transition than previous ones.
-Specifications (4) and (5) weigh the count of countries by geographic distance.
-The discrete measure of distance used in specification (5) captures the data slightly better than the continuous measure in specification (4).
-But for both formulations, the association of shorter geographic distances with stronger spillover effects is large and statistically significant.
-Interestingly, specifications (6) and (7) do not detect a significant coefficient on \mathcal{A}{it} when we weigh countries by linguistic or religious proximity.
-In comparison, specification (8) shows a statistically significant association with legal distance at the 95% level.
-This significance suggests a channel of fertility transmission through technology or knowledge diffusion, which is likely to be easier in countries with similar legal structures.
-Finally, specification (9) includes geographic distance and legal distance in the same estimation.
-In this case, the coefficient on \mathcal{A}{it} t is also significant at the 95% level.
+Specifications (4) and (5) weigh the countries by geographic proximity.
+The discrete measure of proximity used in specification (5) captures the data slightly better than the continuous measure in specification (4).
+But for both formulations, the access to transitions composite is statistically significant.
+Interestingly, specifications (6) and (7) do not detect a significant coefficient on A{it} when we weigh countries by linguistic or religious proximity.
+In comparison, specification (8), weighted by legal proximity, finds a statistically significant coefficient for A{it} at the 95% level.
+This suggests a channel of fertility transmission through technology or knowledge diffusion, which is likely to be easier in countries with similar legal structures.
+Finally, specification (9) includes geographic proximity and legal proximity in the same estimation.
+In this case, the coefficient on A{it} is also significant at the 95% level.